Chemotherapy & Other Systemic Therapies for Breast Cancer

 We offer services such as acupuncture and massage to ease side effects of breast cancer treatment.Learn More

-Breast cancer drugs and hormone therapies have many side effects.
-Chemotherapy can cause nausea, diarrhea, mouth sores, and fatigue.
+Breast cancer drugs and hormone therapies may have many side effects.
+Chemotherapy can cause nausea, infections due to low blood counts, mouth sores, and fatigue.
 Hormone therapies can cause hot flashes and night sweats.
-Some targeted drugs can result in nausea, fatigue, fever, and rash.
+Some targeted drugs can result in nausea, fatigue, diarrhea, and rash.

 Our doctors can help you manage these side effects by changing the dose, prescribing other medications, or referring you to NYU Langone’s integrative medicine services.